Prisma-care/mobile-app/README.md

 This repository hosts the frontend of the project: a mobile app based on the [Ionic framework](https://ionicframework.com/).
 The app communicates with a [RESTful API](https://github.com/Prisma/prisma-backend) to gather and save data.

-Be sure to check out our home page [prisma.care](https://prisma.care/) for more information!
+Be sure to check out our home page [prisma.care](https://prisma.care/) for more information.

+## Contributing

+Want to help out?
+First, peruse the [Prisma wiki](https://github.com/Prisma/documentation/wiki) to learn about the roadmap, milestones and approach to developing software for people with dementia.

 ## History